 Yes, I know, this is the exterior, but let me tell you first about its facade before I’ll bring you inside.

 If anything is Gothic enough in the cathedral, it’s the façade.
-From the Gothic arch, the 75 figures flaking the statue of Christ, two-side towers, 8 stained windows and the ancient Door of Saint Ivo, every little detail has in-the-face Gothic elements.
+From the Gothic arch, the 75 figures flanking the statue of Christ, two-side towers, 8 stained windows and the ancient Door of Saint Ivo, every little detail has in-the-face Gothic elements.
 Look closely.

 If I talk about the interior of it, it has around 25 chapels and monuments that are dedicated to saints, all flanking the main aisle.

-But what really captured my interest was the choir stalls, which were as old as the church and where Knights of the Golden Fleece used to rally upon the arrival of their King Charles V.
+But what really captured my interest was the choir stalls, which were as old as the church and were Knights of the Golden Fleece used to rally upon the arrival of their King Charles V.

 This is by far the most popular part of the church.
 It is basically an inner courtyard that has four galleries depicting pillars straight out of the Old Testament.
 I had to pass through the marble door to get to the cloister and see white geese swimming around in the central pond.
 Those geese were 13 and I was told that they represent the living years of Saint Eulalia.